weseek/growi-docker-compose/examples/backup-mongodb-data/README.md

 GROWI stores page/user data in MongoDB.

-This guide shows you how to backup MongoDB easily with [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).
+This guide shows you how to backup MongoDB on a regular basis with [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).

 Requirements
 -----------